 We calculate depreciation expense using the straight-line method over the estimated useful lives of our property, plant and equipment.
-Due to the expected long useful lives of our property, plant and equipment over periods ranging from 10 years to 40 years.
+Due to the expected long useful lives of our property, plant and equipment, we depreciate our property, plant and equipment over periods ranging from 10 years to 40 years.
 Changes in the estimated useful lives of our property, plant and equipment could have a material adverse effect on our results of operations.